ceford/cefjdemos-data-jdm-help-en/articles/fields/fields-edit.md

 - **Showon Attribute**.
 Conditionally show or hide the field depending on the value of other fields.
 The syntax to use here, for example:
   `list-of-items:value1[OR]list-of-items:value2`
-  - list-of-items â€“ It is the *name* of an already created field on which this field will depends to be show.
+  - list-of-items: The *name* of an already created field on which this field will depend to be shown.
-  - value1 â€“ Is the value need have the field on which it depends to be show.
+  - value1: The value needed to have the field on which it depends to be shown.
-  - \[OR\] â€“ To create a choice among multiple fields.
-In the example, this field will show when *list-of-items* field have the value:
+  - \[OR\]: To create a choice among multiple fields.
+In the example, this field will show when the *list-of-items* field has the value:
     *value1* OR *value2*
-  - \[AND\] â€“ To combine multiple fields.
-This field will show only when *list-of-items* field have the value: *value1* AND *value2*
+  - \[AND\]: To combine multiple fields.
+This field will show only when the *list-of-items* field has the value: *value1* AND *value2*
   - You can also use value 'does not equal' as in **list-of-items!:value1**.
 The syntax will show this field only when *list-of-items* is not equal to *value1*
-  - To show this field when *list-of-items* field has been selected and have not a empty value, use the syntax *list-of-items!:* (without a value specified).
+  - To show this field when *list-of-items* field has been selected and does not have an empty value, use the syntax *list-of-items!:* (without a value specified).

-**Note:** Subform fields handle different the identifier *name* of *list-of-items*.
-If you create a Subform custom field and you add this conditional field you are creating to there, you need use *field\[ID\]* instead of *list-of-items*, where ID is the id of the field *list-of-items*.
+**Note:** Subform fields handle the identifier *name* of *list-of-items* differently.
+If you create a Subform custom field and you add this conditional field there, you need use *field\[ID\]* instead of *list-of-items*, where ID is the id of the field *list-of-items*.
 Therefore, the showon attribute for this conditional field you are creating need be: `field36:value1[OR]field36:value2` where